Men’s Executive Speaker Series - Lent 2026

 The Snyders have lived in Glen Ellyn for more than 30 years and are active members of St. Daniel the Prophet Parish in Wheaton.
 Tom brings both professional insight and personal perspective to conversations about leadership, decision-making and leading a life guided by principle and rooted in faith.

-Before moving to Chicago in 2023, James was a Transaction Services (M&A) Partner at PwC in London, where he led teams of advisors working with global private equity firms and large cap corporates acquiring/divesting across the financial services sectors in Europe, North America and Asia.
-James served on both PwC’s Global Insurance Leadership Team and UK Financial Services Leadership Team.
+Previously, James was a Transaction Services (M&A) Partner at PwC in London, acquiring/divesting across financial services in Europe, North America and Asia.
+He served on PwC’s Global Insurance and UK Financial Services Leadership Teams.

 Tom Shanley, MD, became President & Chief Executive Officer of Lurie Children’s on December 6, 2019.
 He is a pediatric intensive care physician and researcher who joined the organization in 2015 as Chair of the Department of Pediatrics at Northwestern University Feinberg School of Medicine and President & Chief Research Officer of the Stanley Manne Children’s Research Institute at Lurie Children’s.